sbidoul/runboat/README.md

 More:

 - shiny UI
+- websocket stream of build changes, for a dynamic UI
 - handle PR close (delete all builds for PR)
 - handle branch delete (delete all builds for branch)
 - create builds for all supported repos on startup (goes with sticky branches)